-Critically evaluate the academic and open source data relating to the four areas of generic policing covered.
+Critically evaluate the academic and open source data relating to the ten areas of generic policing covered.

 Explore the operational challenges and ethical dilemmas inherent in generic police operations.

-- Provide support to victims, witnesses and vulnerable persons
+2. Provide support to victims, witnesses and vulnerable persons LO1,LO2,LO3

-- Provide an initial response to policing incidents
+7. Provide an initial response to policing incidents LO1,LO2,LO3

 Teaching sessions consist of a series of lectures and seminar group sessions in which students are encouraged to explore the practical, legislative and ethical complexities of generic policing and its management.
 Students draw upon recent case studies and examine actual operational scenarios.
 Module materials will be made available on Blackboard and opportunities for personal development planning are provided in seminar contexts.
 Students will have access to and will be required to study through the College of Policing online learning platform NCALT, which will consist of reference material, e learning modules and a multi choice question bank.

-Reflect on and evaluate literature that is impacting upon the delivery of contemporary policing
+3 Reflect on and evaluate literature that is impacting upon the delivery of contemporary policing.

-- A final one-hour unseen exam will be a multiple choice test, issued by the College of Policing.
-Under College of Policing requirements, the exam must be passed with a mark of at least 60% in order for this overall component to be passed.
+1. An Assessment Scenario workbook to be completed as the course progresses and relevant material is covered in lectures and private study.
+This is a pass or fail assessment as set by the College of Policing.2.
+A final one-hour unseen exam will be a multiple -choice test, questions are taken from the approved College of Policing question bank and in accordance with their subject weighting.
+Under College of Policing requirements, the exam must be passed with a mark of at least 70% in order for this overall component to be passed.

 Bryant, R. & Bryant, S. (Eds).
 (2016) Blackstone’s Handbook for Policing Students.
 Oxford: University Press.